-Doi Ang Khang is an almost 2,000 metre high mountain peak nestled amid the verdant valleys and forests of Fang District.
-Although a little off the beaten track, Doi Ang Khang attracts tourists with its unspoilt vistas, easy access to hilltribe villages and a varied range of things to do.
-Trekking, mule rides and bird-watching are the most popular activities.
+Doi Ang Khang is an almost 2,000 metre high mountain peak nestled amid the verdant valleys and forests of Fang Province.
+Although a little off the beaten track, Doi Ang Khang District attracts tourists with its unspoilt vistas, easy access to hilltribe villages and a varied range of things to do.
+Sightseeing excursions, trekking, mule rides and bird-watching are the most popular activities.
 An added bonus is guesthouses and resorts which offer the perfect setting to chill and forget life’s ups and downs for a few days.

 The district has been likened to a mini-Switzerland because its temperature is so much cooler.
-Accommodation establishments often offer fireplaces and electric blankets.
+Some accommodation establishments offer fireplaces and electric blankets.
 The climate and the chance of seeing ground frost is a major draw card in winter.
-For many visitors, the chance of sampling non-native fruits such as kiwis, peaches and apples grown at the Royal Agricultural Station Ang Khang’s gardens is a further attraction.
+For many visitors, the chance of sampling non-native Thai fruits such as kiwis, peaches and apples grown at the Royal Agricultural Station Ang Khang’s gardens is a further attraction.

 WHAT TO DO